colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ~~~
 {: .output}

-In the output above the account is the project you are associated with. scw1000 is the RSE project.
+In the output above the account is the project you are associated with. `scw1000` is the RSE project.
 You'll probably see a different project account here.

 > ## Using the `sbatch` command.
+>
+> If you haven't done so already:
+>
-> 1. Write a submission script to run the hostname command on one node, with one core using one megabyte of RAM and a maximum run time of one minute.
-Have it save its output to hostname.out.%J and errors to hostname.err.%J.
+> 1. Write a submission script to run the hostname command on one
+>    node, with one core using one megabyte of RAM and a maximum run
+>    time of one minute.
+Have it save its output to `hostname.out.%J`
+>    and errors to `hostname.err.%J`.
 > 2. Run your script using `sbatch`
 > 3. Examine the output file, which host did it run on?
 > 4. Try running it again, did your command run on the same host?
-> 5. Now add the command `/bin/sleep 70` before the line running hostname in the script.
-Run the job again and examine the output of `squeue` as it runs.
-How many seconds does the job run for before it ends?
-Hint: the command `watch -n 1 squeue` will run squeue every second and show you the output.
-Press CTRL+C to stop it.
+> 5. Now add the command `/bin/sleep 70` before the line running
+>    hostname in the script.
+Run the job again and examine the output
+>    of `squeue` as it runs.
+How many seconds does the job run for
+>    before it ends?
+Hint: the command `watch -n 1 squeue` will run
+>    squeue every second and show you the output.
+Press CTRL+C to stop
+>    it.
-> 6. What is in the .err file, why did you script exit?
-Hint: if it wasn't due to the time expiring try altering another parameter so it is due a time expiration.
+> 6. What is in the `.err` file, why did you script exit?
+Hint: if it
+>    wasn't due to the time expiring try altering another parameter so
+>    it is due a time expiration.
 {: .challenge}

-## Running multiple copies of a job with Srun
+## Running multiple copies of a job with `srun`

 So far we've only run a single copy of a program.
 Often we'll need to run multiple copies of something.
 To do this we can combine the `sbatch` and `srun` commands.
 Instead of just placing the command at the end of the script we'll `srun` the command.
 This will allow multiple copies of the command to run.
 In the example below two copies of the hostname command are run on two different nodes.